-The Health Department routinely tests all community (cities, villages, mobile home parks) and non-community (restaurants, hotels) water supplies to ensure that total coliform and E.coli levels are absent.
+The Environmental Health Unit routinely tests and monitors all community (cities, villages, mobile home parks) and non-community (restaurants, hotels) water supplies to ensure that total coliform and E.coli levels are absent.

-The Environmental Health Unit also tests private water systems (homes and businesses) primarily when the properties are being sold or when a private homeowner requests a bacteria test be performed.
+The Environmental Health Unit tests private water supplies (homes and businesses) when properties are being sold / transferred or when a private homeowner requests a bacteria test be performed.

 What are Coliform Bacteria?

 Coliform bacteria are a group of bacteria that live in the digestive tract of all warm blooded animals (birds, cats, dogs, humans, etc.) and are used as indicator bacteria.
 Most coliform do not usually make people ill, since the bacteria naturally live in humans.
 However, the presence these bacteria in water indicates that the water may have been in contact with fecal matter and the many viruses and bacteria that can cause illness.

 Water Sample Fees

 - $20 per sample includes a sample bottle and test results; sample collected by an individual and brought to Mayville.
 Fee will be collected before an empty sample bottle is given.

 - $40 per sample; sample collected and submitted by a representative of the Environmental Health Unit.
 Fee will be collected when the appointment is scheduled or may be collected at the appointment visit.

 If you have questions about sample collection and drop-off please view the Procedure for Collecting Potable Samples.